From Passive to Proactive: A Hierarchical Multi-Agent Framework for Automated Medical Pre-Consultation

-When the system receives the $k$-th round of updated patient information, which includes Triage, History of Present Illness (HPI), Past History (PH), and Chief Complaint (CC), the current task group for evaluation is selected based on the completion order of different sections.
-If the current task group remains consistent with the previous round's task group, the system inherits the pending task set $T_P$ from the previous round.
-The Monitor then re-evaluates each subtask within the pending task set $T_P$ by incorporating the newly acquired patient information to generate updated Triage, HPI, PH, and CC information.
-The evaluation is based on two dimensions: clinical semantic validity and task completeness, with scores ranging from 0 to 1.
-Subtasks that achieve a score above the threshold of 0.85 are removed from the pending task set $T_P$, while those scoring below this threshold remain in the set for further processing.
+When the system receives the $k$-th round of updated patient information (including Triage, HPI, PH, and CC), the current task group for evaluation is selected based on the completion order of different sections.
+If the current task group remains consistent with the previous round, the system inherits the pending task set $T_P$ from the previous round.

-where $S(\cdot)$ denotes the evaluation function of the Monitor, which assesses each subtask based on clinical semantic validity and task completeness.